-I was asked about an 83-year-old lady who had confirmed cauda equina syndrome but it was Amber's referral that led to the diagnosis.
-But was told that she wasn't suitable for surgery, and she should go back to her GP if the symptoms worsened.
+I was asked about an 83 year old lady who had confirmed cord recliner syndrome but it was Amber's referral that that led to the diagnosis.
+But was told that she wasn't suitable for surgery and she would go back to her GP if the symptoms worsened.
 Or to a&e.
-Is there anything that could be done for that age group do you think?
-I'm guessing it's simply her age that made her...

-What you see with older patients and 83 would fall into this category is that these patients often have narrow canals because you get facet joints arthropathy, so you get hypertrophy of the facet joints, they enlarge and start to encroach into the space, you get enlargement of the ligamentum flavum, which encroaches further into the space and then if you end up with a broad based disk bulge, even a small broad based disk bulge, you end up with this pincer movement of the facet joints, the ligamentum flavum and the bulging disk pressing on to the canal and therefore the cauda equina.
-Importantly, this lady may have compression of the cauda equina but not cauda equina syndrome because if she had cauda equina syndrome even at 83 I would suspect that the surgeon would probably want to decompress.

-Something lead Amber refer her though, and we don't know what.

-It sounds like a severe central canal stenosis which, you know, would result in pain when walking, when weight bearing, leg symptoms, bilateral leg symptoms often but it's quite unusual for, it would be, I would think, very unusual for a diagnosis of cauda equina syndrome to not result in surgery.
-Cauda equina compression may not be the same as cauda equina syndrome and that the patient may have radiological compression of a cauda equina but not have bladder and bowel sphincter disturbance, loss of executive control.
-Because I can't think of a circumstances where a spine surgeon wouldn't decompress, even given the risks of surgery in an 83 year old in those cases.
+Is there anything that could be done for that age group?
+Do you think?
+So I'm guessing it's simply her age that made her answer.
+Yeah.
+And what you see with older patients and 83 would fall into this category is that these patients often have narrow canals because you get facet joints arthropathy so you get hyper hypertrophy of the facet joints, they enlarge and start to encroach into the space, you get enlargement of the ligamentum flavum, which encroaches further into the space and then if you end up with a broad based disc bulge, even a small broad based disc bulge, you end up with this pincer movement of the facet joints, the ligamentum flavum and the the bulging disc the bulging disc pressing on to the canal and therefore the cord recliner.
+Importantly this lady may have compression of the quarter recliner but not quarter Aquinas syndrome because if she had cord recliner syndrome even at 83 I would suspect that the surgeon would probably want to decompress something that ambo to refer her we don't know what it sounds like a severe central canal stenosis which you know would result would result in pain when walking when weight bearing leg symptoms bilateral leg symptoms often but it's quite unusual for it would be I would think very unusual for a diagnosis of cord recliner syndrome to not result in surgery.
+Cord recliner compression may not be the same as cord recliner syndrome and that the patient may have radiological compression of a cord recliner but not have bladder and bowel sphincter disturbance loss of executive control.
+Because I can't think of a circumstances where a spine surgeon wouldn't decompress, even given the risks of surgery in an 83 year old right in those cases.

 Lisa has asked what your thoughts are on IDD therapy.
-And I should point out right at this stage that one of the contra indications for IDD therapy is any indication of cauda equina syndrome.
+And I should point out right at this stage that one of the Contra indications for IDD therapy is any indication of quarter Aquinas syndrome.
 That's a referral to hospital but do you have an opinion on it?

-I don't feel that I know enough about, I know what IDD therapy is, I don't feel I know enough about it to know but I would imagine if you work through the question logically, the contraindications to IDD therapy would be the same as the contraindications to any osteopathic treatment.
-If you suspect that somebody had a cauda equina syndrome, you wouldn't treat them or if you thought they had a suspected or emerging or early cauda equina, you wouldn't treat them.
-So the same would apply to IDD I imagine.
+I don't feel that I know enough about I know what IDD therapy is I don't feel I know enough about it to know but I would imagine if you walked work through the question logically, the contraindications to add therapy would be the same as the contraindications to any osteopathic treatment.
+Would you if you suspect to somebody had a cord recliner syndrome, you wouldn't treat them or if you thought they had a suspected or emerging or early chord required you wouldn't treat them.
+So the same would apply to IDD.
+I imagine.